Cubby O'Brien

-Carl Patrick O'Brien (born July 14, 1946), better known by his nickname Cubby, is an American drummer and former child actor.
+Carl Patrick "Cubby" O'Brien (born July 14, 1946), better known by his nickname Cubby, is an American drummer and former child actor.
 He is known as one of the original Mouseketeers on the weekday ABC television program The Mickey Mouse Club from 1955 to 1958.

 Early life

 O'Brien was the third son of musician Haskell "Hack" O'Brien, a well-known drummer for several big band era ensembles.
 When he was an infant, his mother thought he resembled a bear cub, and gave him his lifelong nickname.
 He has two older brothers: Haskell O'Brien, Jr., a trumpet player; and Warren O'Brien, also a drummer.

 Although born in Burbank, O'Brien grew up in the Los Angeles suburb of Shadow Hills, between Sun Valley and Sunland.
 He began studying music at the Carl Babcock School of Music from age five, and later performed with the Roger Babcock Dixieland Band at charity events and for local television.
 In 1962 he graduated from Hollywood Professional School, where he was president of his class.